Home » Blog » Coaching Chronicles with Aneeta Madhok

 First of all, tell me about yourself, your professional journey and how you’re doing now?

-Well, I’m an organizational psychologist, I got my graduation degree in psychology and my MBA from XLRI, Jamshedpur and my PhD in Managerial Leadership.
+Aneeta: Well, I’m an organizational psychologist, I got my graduation degree in psychology and my MBA from XLRI, Jamshedpur and my PhD in Psychology researching aspects of Managerial Leadership.
 After working for seven years in the HR profession, I decided to go in for a short break in my career.
 And then during that break, I got my PhD in Psychology.
 So that’s why I consider myself more of a psychologist and an HR professional.

 Have you had any conflicts with going in the session and being present without any bias?
 How do you maintain that?

-Aneeta: I think I was born with it.
-There’s not a single judgmental streak in me, I find it very difficult to pass a judgment on somebody.
-So there can be some constructive criticism of constructive views, I find it very impossible to do that kind of stuff.
-I think I was born without the judgmental bone in my body.
-And I, sometimes it’s not a good thing to be non judgmental because at times, you have to make a decision.
-You have to go one way or another and take one side of the story which is the “right” side.
-In my case, I tend to see things from all sides of the story at some point.
-It has two sides of the story, it has many sides, as many players are in the story that have many sides to the story, I tend to be able to step into the shoes of the other person and see from that side.
-If there is another person in the situation I see from this side, too.
-And I say, okay, you’re right, where you are.
-And you’re right, where you are.
-And yes, I think so, it kind of comes easily to me, because I tend to see all equally relevant.
+Aneeta: I think I was born with a special quality: There’s not a single judgmental bone in my body and soul.
+I find it very difficult to pass a judgment on another person and say what is good and what is bad about them.
+I just see the person as he is.
+While this works in coaching, in other spheres, sometimes it’s not a good thing to be non-judgmental.
+This is because at times, you have to make a decision one way or another and take one side of the story which is the “right” side.
+In my case, I tend to see things from all sides of the story.
+Each story has as many sides as there are players are in the story, and perhaps more.
+I tend to be able to step into the shoes of the other person and see things from that side.
+If there is another person in the situation, I see things from this side too.
+I tend to see all points of view as equally relevant.
+Hence, coaching without a bias comes naturally to me as I can completely empathise and understand the clients and meet them where they are in their journeys.

 Yes, that is actually a plus point, because people take a lot of time to break that pattern.
-This habit of judging is something that is installed from very childhood, to break out of that and become a person with a neutral attitude is another subject.
+This habit of judging is something that is installed from childhood.
+To break out of that and become a person with a neutral attitude is another subject.

-So it’s like a daily routine now to coachings and some work in between.
-Sometimes if the work is more than I might work late at night.
-I never had 50 coachees.
-I’ve had something like my maximum motor development was 23-24 coachees at any given point in time.
-Sometimes there is a coaching package for six months of a coaching contract by clients.
-Sometimes there’s an overlap and sometimes a given point in time I’ve maximized is 23.
-So that’s about 10 to 15 meetings a month, which is about two per working day.
+So, it’s like a daily routine now two coaching sessions and some work in between.
+Sometimes if the work is more then I might work late at night.
+I have had a maximum of 23-24 coaching clients at any given point in time.
+I do offer a coaching package for six months to my client with meetings twice a month.
+So that’s about 40-50 meetings a month, which is about two per working day.
 I think that is an even and a good pace.

 How do you track the progress from the last meeting to the present meeting with clients?